Taste Unlimited

 Taste Unlimited, more commonly known simply as Taste, is a Hampton Roads-based restaurant chain.
 The chain was started in 1973, and has 9 locations across the Hampton Roads area.

 History

 In 1973, Peter Coe opened up the Hilltop location in Virginia Beach.
-It was originally designed to provide specialty food, cheese, and wine to the region, however it soon included sandwiches.
+It was originally designed to provide specialty food, cheese, and wine to the region, but it soon included sandwiches.
 A second location was opened in Ghent in 1976, and the chain later expanded to other locations.

-In 2006 the company was handed from the Coe family to the Pruden family.
+In 2006, the company was handed from the Coe family to the Pruden family.
 Since then, they have expanded to 9 locations throughout Hampton Roads.
 It is employee-owned.